ark1375/K-modem_Optimization/README.md

 ## Requirements
-_For running and simple use of the code, having knowledge of Java is not essential though recomended_
+_Having knowledge of Java for running and simple use of the code is not essential though recomended_

 1. **JDK 8 (Or Higher)**
 Because some essential part of the code is written using newer features of Java, installing JDK8 or higher is a requirement for running the project.